 Testosterone Therapy Improves Mood and Depression.

-Multiple studies report TRT's enormous positive impact on patient emotional well-being.
+Multiple studies report TRT's enormous positive impact on a patient's emotional well-being.
 Conversely, the adverse effect reduced testosterone has on men is wide-reaching.
 It thus plays a significant role in depression.

 Testosterone Therapy, Protects You from Muscle Loss and Frailty.